How to Fix USB Drives Not Detected by Rufus?

 Overview of Rufus

-Rufus is a popular and open-source tool primarily used to create bootable USB drives, which can be used to create bootable USB drives for various operating systems such as Windows, Linux, DOS etc. You can quickly write ISO files of different operating systems to a USB drive using Rufus on the Windows operating system, and it perfectly supports UEFI/traditional BIOS dual-boot mode, making it an essential tool for system installation and maintenance.
-For Windows users, you can use it not only to create a Windows installation USB drive, but also to create Windows To Go usb drive.
+Rufus is a popular open-source tool primarily used to create bootable USB drives compatible with Windows, Linux, DOS, and other operating systems.
+Rufus allows quickly write ISO files of different operating systems on USB drives on the Windows operating system, with seamless support for UEFI and Legacy BIOS boot modes.
+This makes it an essential tool for system installations and maintenance tasks.
+For Windows users, they can use it to create Windows installation USB drives and Windows To Go drives.

-Why is my USB drive not recognized by Rufus?
+Why is my USB drive not detected by Rufus?

-There are various reasons why Rufus may not recognize a USB drive properly, which may be caused by hardware or software reasons, such as the USB drive has been physically damaged, the USB cable is unstable, or Rufus is not set up properly or there are bugs present.
-So when you find that your USB drive is not recognized by Rufus, you should check to see if the Windows operating system recognizes it correctly to make sure that it is not caused by a hardware issue.
-If you are sure that the problem is caused by a hardware issue then try to replace the USB cable or update the USB drive with a new one.
+There are various reasons why Rufus may fail to recognize a USB drive, which can be caused by hardware or software issues.
+These include physical damage to the USB drive, an unstable USB cable, improper Rufus configuration, or software bugs.
+If Rufus fails to recognize your USB drive, first check whether Windows recognizes the drive correctly.
+This confirms whether it is a hardware issue.
+If you are sure that the problem is caused by a hardware issue, then try to replace the USB cable or the USB drive with a new one.

-Method 1: Change the Rufus settings to recognize the USB drive.
+Method 1: Change Rufus Settings to Recognize Your USB Drive.

 Step 1.
-Connect the USB drive to the computer, run Rufus.
-If your USB drive is not listed by Rufus, click "Show advanced drive properties".
+Connect the USB drive to your computer and run Rufus.
+If the USB drive is not listed by Rufus, click "Show advanced drive properties".

 USB drive not recognized by Rufus

 Step 2.
-Check the "List USB Hard Drives" checkbox, and if everything is normal, your USB drive will be listed.
+Check the "List USB Hard Drives" checkbox.
+If everything is normal, your USB drive will be listed.

 Tick list hard drives checkbox